 Torties are thought to bring good luck in many cultures.
 They are sometimes referred to as the money cat.

 Tortoiseshell cats were believed to have psychic abilities and see into the future.
 It is said that those who dream of a tortoiseshell cat will be lucky in love.

 with your social shares

 Click on the image above to download a blank frame of the Tortoiseshell Cat Appreciation Day logo for you if you’d like to create an image with your own tortie.
 All I ask is that you don’t alter the frame and leave the copyright and URL at the bottom of the frame in place in anything you create.

 *I have applied for an official designation of this day from the National Day Archives, and my application is being processed.
-However, in the spirit of tortitude, and given how important it is to me to celebrate this day on Ruby’s first adoption anniversary after her passing, I’m pre-empting official approval and launching the celebration this year without an “official” designation.
+However, in the spirit of tortitude, and given how important it was to me to celebrate this day on Ruby’s first adoption anniversary after her passing, I chose to pre-empt official approval and launched the celebration without an “official” designation.